Dear Fargo Wrestlers...

 ©2003 AmateurWrestlingPhotos.com

-My advice for coaches: help your athletes understand the importance of properly preparing for a big tournament, and how those skills will transfer into every aspect of life.
+Help your athletes understand the importance of properly preparing for a big tournament, and how those skills will transfer into every aspect of life.
 Teach them how to move forward quickly, win or lose.
 It's important to not ride the high highs, or the low lows.
-It is easy to get caught up in all encompassing magnitude of the Junior and Cadet Nationals.
-It’s important to bring yourself back to the ground, so you're athletes can also see that it's not the end-all-be-all.
+It is easy to get caught up in all encompassing magnitude of Nationals.
+It’s important to also ground yourself so you're athletes can also see that it's not the end-all-be-all.

-The lesson for the athlete: use the experience, excitement, victories, and heartbreaks to fuel your next move.
+Use the experience, excitement, victories, and heartbreaks to fuel your next move.
 Never allow one tournament to shape the choices you make, or the path you take.
 Wrestling is a sport about not only inches, but centimeters.
 Success at Fargo can create opportunities, but only you can take full advantage of what is presented.

 Katherine Shai